psycopg/psycopg2/doc/usage.rst

     # Execute a command: this creates a new table
     >>> cur.execute("CREATE TABLE test (id serial PRIMARY KEY, num integer, data varchar);")

-    # Pass data to fill a query placeholders and let psycopg perform
+    # Pass data to fill a query placeholders and let Psycopg perform
     # the correct conversion (no more SQL injections!)
     >>> cur.execute("INSERT INTO test (num, data) VALUES (%s, %s)", ...
 (100, "abc'def"))